Looking Outwards and Moving Forwards

 Wider Opportunities at Key Stage Two

 The Music Service provides whole class instrumental tuition, taking advantage of the special funding provided by the Government to work in this specialised way.
 Projects including String, Woodwind, Guitar, Brass and Samba lessons.
 At New Village we focus upon mastering the guitar!
-Pupils have a weekly lesson of around one hour in which they begin to learn to play an instrument, free of charge, as well as developing their basic musical skills and singing ability.
+Pupils in Year 4 have a weekly lesson of around one hour in which they begin to learn to play an instrument, free of charge, as well as developing their basic musical skills and singing ability.
 No music teaching is charged at New Village.

 We liaise with local church societies